Key flows

 Index of the main DALP system flows, covering shared platform operations, asset lifecycle capabilities, feed updates, and settlement workflows with links to detailed walkthroughs.

-DALP's key flows show how a request moves from an operator or API client into orchestration, signing, on-chain enforcement, indexing, and evidence surfaces.
+Each key flow traces a request from an operator or API client through signing, on-chain contract enforcement, and indexing to the surfaces that record it.

-Use this after [asset tokenization architecture](/docs/architects/overview/asset-model) to follow the request sequence for the operation you are reviewing.
+Use this after [asset tokenization architecture](/docs/architects/overview/asset-model) to follow the request path for the step you are reviewing.
 Each linked page explains control points, failure handling, and related components.
-For field-level detail, use the API or contract reference pages.
+For field-level detail, consult the API or contract reference pages.
 Continue with [lifecycle after issuance](/docs/architects/overview/lifecycle-after-issuance) when the asset is already live.

-Related pages: [Architecture map](/docs/architects/overview), [System context](/docs/architects/overview/system-context), [Lifecycle after issuance](/docs/architects/overview/lifecycle-after-issuance), [Flows section](/docs/architects/flows), and [Components](/docs/architects/components).
+Related pages: [Architecture map](/docs/architects/overview), [System context](/docs/architects/overview/system-context), [Post-issuance lifecycle](/docs/architects/overview/lifecycle-after-issuance), [Flows section](/docs/architects/flows), and [Components](/docs/architects/components).

 ## Platform flows [#platform-flows]

-These flows represent core platform operations.
-Every asset lifecycle change depends on one or more of them.
+These flows represent core operations.
+Any lifecycle change you trigger on an asset depends on one or more of them.

 | Flow | Trigger | Outcome | Key components |